setopsco/docs/content/latest/user/installation.md

 ---
 weight: 10
 bookToC: false
-description: "Downloading a single binary is all it takes to get started.
+description: "Install the SetOps CLI for MacOS or Linux to get started.
 With the SetOps CLI, you can configure your app environment, deploy, and monitor your app."
 ---
 # Installation